Topics on this page:

 If a proper rent escrow case is shown and the escrow account is established, the court may do one of the following:

-- shall, after a hearing, if one is ordered by the court or requested by the landlord, order the money in the escrow account to be given to the landlord after the necessary repairs have been made;
+- Order the money in the escrow account to be given to the landlord after the necessary repairs have been made.

-- may, after an appropriate hearing, order some or all of the money in the escrow account to be paid to the tenant, or to the landlord, or to any other appropriate person or agency, for the purpose of making necessary repairs;
+- Order some or all of the money in the escrow account to be paid to the tenant, or to the landlord, or to any other appropriate person or agency, for the purpose of making necessary repairs.

-- may, after a hearing if one is requested by the landlord, appoint a special administrator who shall cause the repairs to be made, and who shall apply to the court to pay for them out of the money in the escrow account;
+- Appoint a special administrator who shall cause the repairs to be made, and who shall apply to the court to pay for them out of the money in the escrow account.

-- may, after an appropriate hearing, order some or all of the escrow funds to be used to pay a mortgage or deed of trust on the property to prevent foreclosure;
+- Order some or all of the escrow funds to be used to pay a mortgage or deed of trust on the property to prevent foreclosure.

-- may, after a hearing if one is requested by the tenant, order, if no repairs are made or if no good faith effort to repair is made within 6 months after the initial decision to place money in the escrow account, that the funds in escrow to be given to tenant.
+- If no repairs are made or if no good faith effort to repair is made within 6 months after the initial decision to place money in the escrow account, that the funds in escrow to be given to tenant.
 The tenant must continue to pay rent into court.
-However, if the landlord appeals the case, this forfeiture of escrow funds to the tenant will be stayed; or
+However, if the landlord appeals the case, this forfeiture of escrow funds to the tenant will be stayed while the appeal continues.

-- may, after an appropriate hearing, if the tenant does not regularly pay his rent into the escrow account, order the accumulated money to be given to the landlord.
+- After an appropriate hearing, if the tenant does not regularly pay his rent into the escrow account, order the accumulated money to be given to the landlord.

 Note: Baltimore City has a rent escrow law that is very similar to the state law.
 Baltimore residents must exercise their rent escrow rights under city law.
 If you reside in a county where such a rent escrow law has been adopted, you must follow procedures required in the local law for setting up an escrow account.

 Read the Law: Md.
 Code, Real Property, § 8-211